-'''

-The length of the Interface Access Code can vary from

-1 to 64 bytes according to physical interface

-capabilities and configuration.
+(continued from previous page) The length of the Interface Access Code can vary from 1 to 64 bytes according to physical interface capabilities and configuration.
 The ADDRESSES field contains either 1 or 2 addresses.
 Each address is 16 bytes long.

-The Header Type flag in the HEADER field determines

-whether the ADDRESSES field contains 1 or 2 addresses.
+The Header Type flag in the HEADER field determines whether the ADDRESSES field contains 1 or 2 addresses.
 Addresses are SHA-256 hashes truncated to 16 bytes.
 The CONTEXT field is 1 byte.
 It is used by Reticulum to determine packet context.
 The DATA field is between 0 and 465 bytes.
 It contains the packets data payload.

-IFAC Flag

-open 0 Packet for publically accessible interface

-authenticated 1 Interface authentication is included in packet

-Header Types

-Propagation Types

-broadcast

-00

-transport

-01

-reserved

-10

-reserved

-11

-Destination Types

-single

-01

-group

-plain

-10

-link

-11

-Packet Types

-data

-00

-announce 01

-link request 10

-proof

-11

-'''
+IFAC Flag open 0 Packet for publically accessible interface authenticated 1 Interface authentication is included in packet Header Types -----type 10Two byte header, one 16 byte address fieldtype 21Two byte header, two 16 byte address fields Propagation Types broadcast 00 transport 01 reserved 10 reserved 11 Destination Types ----single 00 01 group plain 10 link 11 Packet Types data 00 announce 01 link request 10 proof 11